srk/QuantVec/QuantVec-tools/wfx_to_xyz/README.md

 .xyz file comment line.

-If a text file containing names of .wfx files is used as input, the output .xyz file will contain one 'frame' of nuclear coordinate data per
+If a text file containing names of .wfx files is used as input, the output .xyz file will contain one 'frame' of nuclear coordinate data for each
 .wfx file, with the geometry data written in the same order as listed in the text file.
-The .xyz file may then be read by other tools or visualized/animated using, e.g. the Avogadro GUI program.
+The resulting 'multi-step'.xyz file may then be read by other tools or visualized/animated using, e.g. the Avogadro GUI program.